 von Willebrand's Disease (vWD) is an autosomal dominant inherited bleeding disorder that occurs from birth and affects both sexes.
 It occurs due to a defect in the genes.
 Autosomal dominant means that even if one parent has the abnormal gene, you could inherit the disease. vWD has a prevalence of 1 to 3% of the population and has no ethnic predominance.
 The disease was first described by Erik Adolf von Willebrand in 1926.

 The gene for von Willebrand factor is on the short arm of chromosome 12.

 There are three types of Hereditary vWD:

-Type1 vWF is the mildest and most common form of VWD.
+Type1: Type1 vWF is the mildest and most common form of VWD.
 Type 1 vWD accounts for 75 to 80% of patients and is inherited predominantly via an autosomal dominant mode.

 Type3: This is the most severe form of von Willebrand disease.
 There is almost complete absence of circulating vWF.
 It is an exceedingly rare variant that occurs in 1 of every 1 million individuals

 - Congenital heart disease

 - Systemic lupus erythematosus (SLE)

 - Seizure disorders treated with valproic acid

 Latest Publications and Research on von Willebrand DiseaseThe role of ADAMTS13 testing in the diagnosis and management of thrombotic microangiopathies and thrombosis. - Published by PubMed

 Aortic stenosis and anemia with an update on approaches to managing angiodysplasia in 2018. - Published by PubMed